Mr. Rooter Plumbing of Calgary Change Location

 Once your kitchen sink has been unclogged, keep in mind the following tips to prevent a future clog so that you don’t have to deal with a blocked kitchen sink in the future:

 • Don’t put specific foods down the drain.
 It’s very important that tough foods, oily foods and fibrous foods do not go in the garburator.
-This could cause it to clog or to break.
+This could cause it to clog or break.
+Food items such as pasta and rice are expandable.
+That means that while they may seem like small bits of food when they go down, they absorb more water and can become an issue.

 • Invest in regular maintenance.
-One of the best ways to ensure you will not have any future clogged kitchen sinks is to regularly upkeep your pipes.
-Every so often, flush your kitchen sink with boiling water or use the baking soda and vinegar technique to help prevent small blocks from turning into large clogs requiring professional help.
+One of the best ways to ensure you will not have a backed up kitchen sink is to regularly upkeep your pipes.
+Every so often, flush your kitchen sink with boiling water or use the baking soda and vinegar technique to help prevent small blocks from turning into large clogs that require professional help.
+Avoid chemical drain cleaners at all costs.

-Do you need help with a clogged kitchen sink?
+Is your kitchen sink clogged in Calgary?
 Call the professional and skillful team at Mr. Rooter Plumbing of Calgary.
 Our team is looking forward to meeting you and making all your plumbing problems go away.
-We can be reached by phone at 403-640-7789 or request a job estimate online.
+We can be reached by phone or by requesting a job estimate online.
+Whether you’re in Haysboro, Acadia, or Elboya, our plumbing professionals are available to take your call.